Table of Contents

 HIPAA-Compliant Hosting Services Checklist

-- Full data security, management, and training strategies, on file
+- Documented strategies for data security, management, and staff training

-- Policies developed to control access to physical buildings and electronic systems containing protected health information (PHI)
+- Policies governing access to physical facilities and electronic systems that store or process protected health information (PHI)

-- Guidelines for how healthcare data is stored, transferred, trashed, and reimplemented
+- Clear procedures for how healthcare data is stored, transferred, disposed of, and restored when necessary

-- Audits and logs of system use (SSAE 18 and SOC audited infrastructure)
+- Auditing and logging of system activity (SSAE 18 and SOC-audited infrastructure)

-- Rules for hosted data transmission in all possible scenarios (email, cloud, etc.)
+- Rules governing hosted data transmission across all scenarios (email, cloud platforms, and other communication channels)

-- Disaster recovery and backup plans (Offsite backup)
+- Disaster recovery and backup strategies, including offsite backups

-Click here to find out more information on HIPAA hosting.
+Click here to learn more about HIPAA hosting.

 First-Class Healthcare HIPAA Hosting vs. Standard Hosting: What’s the Difference?